CoffeSan/capuccino_config.nvim/README.md

 # capuccino_config.nvim

-This is my personal configuration for [Neovim](https://neovim.io/), based on [kickstart.vim](https://github.com/nvim-lua/kickstart.nvim).
-It includes plugins for my work, custom keybinds, and various optimizations.
+This is my personal configuration for [Neovim](https://neovim.io/), it includes plugins for my work, custom keybinds, and various optimizations.

 ## Installation